-monte toete

 meets tests,

 potentially Class E.

-- ent (will require liaison with landowners)
+· , lent (will require liaison with landowners)

-Is the site being
+Is the site being marketed?

-marketed?
 No

-Add any detail as

-necessary (e.g., where,

-by whom, how much for etc.)
+Add any detail as necessary (e.g., where, by whom, how much for etc.)

 When might the Immediately

-site be available Within 5 \checkmark
+site be available Within 5 ✓

-•

 for development years

 (tick as 5-10 years

 appropriate) 10-15 years

 15-20 years

 Comments:

-Estimated annual bu ild out rate Agent says will take up to 1 year to complete, so 8
+Estimated annual bu Agent says will take up to 1 year to complete, so 8

-(including justification on): dwellings per year is presumed.
+(including justification dwellings per year is presumed.

-Comments Agent says will take up to 1 year to complete.
+Comments · · · · · · · · · · · · · · · · · · · take up to 1 year to complete.

-Achievability (includ ling viability)
+Achievability (include take up to 1 year to complete.

-Comments Agent says 'The e site is located on the edge of the popular village of Trowse.

-Recent large-sc ale residential development in the village has demonstrated

-a very strong demand for housing in this area.
-As a location where much the land lies within the Broads Executive Area, and most of the land is on

-the ownership of a single estate, opportunities for residential development

-rarely come forward.
-This is a site in an excellent location (being on the

-doorstep of both the city and the Country Park, and within the Broads) and

-with convenient links to the local school, facilities and employment
+Comments Agent says 'The site is located on the edge of the popular village of Trowse.
+Recent large-scale residential development in the village has demonstrated a very strong demand for housing in this area.
+As a location where much of the land lies within the Broads Executive Area, and most of the land is on the ownership of a single estate, opportunities for residential development rarely come forward.
+This is a site in an excellent location (being on the doorstep of both the city and the Country Park, and within the Broads) and with convenient links to the local school, facilities and employment opportunities'.

-opportunities'.

-Overcoming Constra aints
+Overcoming Constra

-Comments Reduce to c one point of access

-existing commitments within the catchment, there is no

-- adroom at the WRC until the growth scheme is delivered

-uld recommend a pre-occupancy clause is attached to any

-mission to ensure development is not occupied until this

-time.

-ables overhead along the boundary of the site with the road.

-tilities cabinet on the road frontage.

-A water ma Whitlinghar in adjoins the southern boundary of the site along n Lane.

-- minated land remediation likely.

--
+Reduce to one point of access Factoring in existing commitments within the catchment, there is no available headroom at the WRC until the growth scheme is delivered and we would recommend a pre-occupancy clause is attached to any grant of permission to ensure development is not occupied until this time.
+There are cables overhead along the boundary of the site with the road.
+There is a utilities cabinet on the road frontage.
+A water main adjoins the southern boundary of the site along Whitlingham Lane.
+Some contaminated land remediation likely.

 part flood zone 2 and 3.
-Small pocket of surface water on

-site.
-Built de evelopment should avoid these flood zones.
+Small pocket of surface water on evelopment should avoid these flood zones.

-Trajectory of develo Comments Barriers to Delivery The preferred option would be for the existing buildings (at least the larger one to the west of the site) to be retained and converted and the boatyard character of the site to be retained in any future development.
-Any development would need to protect and enhance the existing PROW to the east of the site, along with any landscape features deemed to be important (a survey would be required to determine this).
-Trees and shrubs maintained Designed to accommodate part of nature reserve on site.
-The site is reasonably well screened from the Broad but the land does slope down towards the Broad so the siting, scale, and design of any new buildings would have to be well considered.
-In addition a suitable landscaping scheme could help lessen potential impacts.
-The site sits immediately to the north of the Crown Point Estate, a Registered Park and Garden and a designated heritage asset, the setting of which would need to be considered in any development.
-Conditions for a programme of archaeological work starting with trial trenching.
-GI RAMS - payment likely.
-BNG - on site or off-site mitigation.
-Nutrient Neutrality. pment Delivered after around 5 years, but taking 1 year to develop.
-Delivered after around 5 years, but taking 1 year to develop.
-Comments comments None related to the HELAA as the above could be addressed through the design and implementation of the scheme.
-Conclusion (e.g., is included in the theoretical capacity) According to the HEI AA assessment, the site is suitable for residential development.
+- The preferred option would be for the existing buildings (at least the larger one to the west of the site) to be retained and converted and the boatyard character of the site to be retained in any future development. - Any development would need to protect and enhance the existing PROW to the east of the site, along with any landscape features deemed to be important (a survey would be required to determine this). - Trees and shrubs maintained - Designed to accommodate part of nature reserve on site. - The site is reasonably well screened from the Broad but the land does slope down towards the Broad so the siting, scale, and design of any new buildings would have to be well considered.
+In addition a suitable landscaping scheme could help lessen potential impacts. - The site sits immediately to the north of the Crown Point Estate, a Registered Park and Garden and a designated heritage asset, the setting of which would need to be considered in any development. - Conditions for a programme of archaeological work starting with trial trenching. - GI RAMS payment likely. - BNG on site or off-site mitigation. - Nutrient Neutrality.

+Trajectory of development Comments Delivered after around 5 years, but taking 1 year to develop.
+Barriers to Delivery Comments None related to the HELAA as the above could be addressed through the design and implementation of the scheme.
+Conclusion (e.g., is included in the theoretical capacity)

+According to the HELAA assessment, the site is suitable for residential development.